tc39/test262/INTERPRETING.md

-- `phase` - the stage of the test interpretation process that the error is expected to be produced; either "parse" (meaning, "while parsing the source text"), "early" (meaning, "prior to evaluation") or "runtime" (meaning, "during evaluation")
+- `phase` - the stage of the test interpretation process that the error is expected to be produced; either "parse" (meaning, "while parsing the source text"), "early" (meaning, "prior to evaluation"), "resolution" (meaining, "during ES2015 module resolution"),  or "runtime" (meaning, "during evaluation")
 - `type` - the name of the constructor of the expected error

 If a test configured with the `negative` attribute completes without throwing